-ISBN 9780649737369
+ISBN 9780649358878

-The Works of Eugene Field Vol. III The Writings in Prose and Verse of Eugene Field.
-Second Book of Verse by Eugene Field
+The writings in prose and verse of Eugene Field.
+Second book of verse by Eugene Field

 Except for use in any review, the reproduction or utilisation of this work in whole or in part in any form by any electronic, mechanical or other means, now known or hereafter invented, including xerography, photocopying and recording, or in any information storage or retrieval system, is forbidden without the permission of the publisher, Trieste Publishing Pty Ltd, PO Box 1576 Collingwood, Victoria 3066 Australia.